 - Changes in a program do often only require changes in low-level keywords but not in high-level keywords

-A simple collection of criteria for a proper test automation setup is described by the term FIRST:
+The term FIST describes a simple collection of criteria for a proper test automation setup:

 - Fast: Tests should complete rapidly.